model-checking/cbmc-training/docs/src/cbmc/overview/debugging.md

 # CBMC as debugging

-This of CBMC as a form of debugging: CBMC does an exhaustive search for issues affecting functional correctness and memory safety.
+Think of CBMC as a form of debugging: CBMC does an exhaustive search for issues affecting functional correctness and memory safety.
 Let's look at a few examples of the kinds of things that CBMC can find.